Zaemhom/head-mounted-display-HMD-glass/journal.md

 I dug into material choices today.
 I researched high-CRI glass that would allow the camera to see clearly without distortion, and compared it against cheaper protective covers.
 I also compared ABS vs. PLA for the frame itself.
 ABS seemed better for shock absorption, but PLA is lighter and might feel more comfortable on the head.

-I then refined the ear-hook design to distribute the load evenly, imagining how the frame would feel after being worn for hours.
+I then refined the design to distribute the load evenly, imagining how the frame would feel after being worn for hours.
 Comfort turned out to be just as important as electronics placement.

 At one point I put the simulation aside and literally held my regular glasses, tilting them in front of a desk lamp, just to imagine the difference.